EvotecIT/PSHacktoberFest/readme.md

 ### Add to only chosen repositories

+If you have only handful of repositories to manage you can do things manually or if you're really into PowerShell using this command

 ```powershell
 Add-HacktoberFest -OrganizationName 'EvotecIT' -RepositoryName 'PSBlackListChecker', 'PSWriteHTML' -Verbose
 ```

 ### Tag all your repositories within organization

-This will add `hacktoberfest` topic to all your repositories but it will skip `private` and `archived` repositories
+This will add `hacktoberfest` topic to all your repositories but it will skip `private` and `archived` repositories.

 ```powershell
 Add-HacktoberFest -OrganizationName 'EvotecIT' -Verbose
 ```

-### Tag all your repositories within organization, it skips Private/Archived by default, excluding the ones you don't want
+### Tag all your repositories within organization with Exclusions

+This will add `hacktoberfest` topic to all your repositories but it will skip `private` and `archived` repositories, but you can also exclude repositories by name.

 ```powershell
 Add-HacktoberFest -OrganizationName 'EvotecIT' -ExcludeRepositoryName 'evotecit.github.io'